 For the first 72 hours, nursing for the newborns is vital.

-The mother cat provides a nourishing liquid called colostrum which provides them with all the antibodies they need until they are old enough for vaccinations.
+Their mother provides a nourishing liquid called colostrum which provides them with all the antibodies they need until they are old enough for vaccinations.

 Until they are three weeks old, newborn kittens need to be stimulated to urinate and defecate.
 The queen (mother cat) will lick their bellies and urinal and anal area to prompt them to eliminate their waste.